Garrett96/docusite/README.md

 ## Documentation Website Build Tool || MkDocs with Vercel

 * Bring documentation online in minutes, for free.
 * Works right out of the box.
-No configurations required to get started.
+No configuration required to get started.
-* Does not require a site builder.
+* No site builder required.
-* Does not require downloading anything on your local machine.
+* No need to download anything.
 * Optional password protection for page content.

 ## Set Up